fluthjs/fluth-vue/packages/guide/motion.en.md

 ## Frontend Business Model

-In the field of Web development, the core responsibility of Web services is typically to receive requests, process them, and return responses.
-From a system modeling perspective, it's a single-input, single-output processing flow.
+In the field of Web development, the core responsibility of backend services is typically to receive requests, process them, and return responses.
+From a system modeling perspective, it's a typical single-input, single-output processing flow.

-This makes Web service logic naturally suitable for abstraction as an onion model: outer middleware wraps inner middleware, requests penetrate through each layer of middleware in sequence to reach the core business processing logic, then return responses layer by layer.
+This characteristic makes backend service logic naturally suitable for abstraction as an Onion Model: outer middleware wraps inner middleware, requests penetrate through each layer of middleware in sequence to reach the core business processing logic, then return responses layer by layer.
 Common middleware includes authentication, permission validation, logging, caching, etc.

 <div style="display: flex; flex-direction: column; align-items: center; justify-content: center;">
   <img src="/model.drawio.svg" alt="motion" />
 </div>

-However, the business model of Web frontend is completely different.
-Frontend pages run in user browsers as a complex system with multiple inputs and outputs.
-It directly interacts with users, with input sources including user clicks, input, scrolling, window changes, timer triggers, network API responses, etc. These events occur at uncertain times and inconsistent frequencies, creating a **highly asynchronous, event-driven** environment.
+However, the business model of Web frontend is fundamentally different.
+Frontend applications run in user browsers as essentially a complex reactive system with multiple inputs and outputs.
+They directly face user interaction, with extremely diverse input sources: user operations (clicks, input, scrolling), system events (window changes, timer triggers), network responses (API calls, WebSocket messages), etc. These events are unpredictable in the time dimension and completely heterogeneous in frequency, constituting a **highly asynchronous, event-driven** execution environment.

-Meanwhile, frontend systems also produce diverse outputs.
-These outputs are no longer limited to one-time response returns, but are continuously and dispersedly fed back to multiple targets.
-Common outputs include updating DOM structures in pages to reflect state changes, executing animations or transition effects to enhance user experience, sending new API requests to fetch or submit data, modifying local state (such as cache, storage, or component state) to prepare for subsequent interactions, and even interacting with browser native features (such as clipboard, notifications, file system, etc.).
-These outputs are also typically delivered in a **dynamic distribution, asynchronous feedback** manner.
+Meanwhile, frontend systems also produce complex and diverse outputs, no longer limited to one-time response returns, but continuously and dispersedly acting on multiple targets.
+Typical outputs include: DOM updates (reflecting state changes), visual feedback (animations, transition effects), network communication (API requests, data submission), state synchronization (cache updates, local storage), system integration (clipboard, notifications, file system and other browser APIs).
+These output operations typically adopt a **dynamic distribution, asynchronous execution** mode.

-The complex input and output methods form a sharp contrast with the traditional Web service's "request-response" single output pattern.
+This complex multi-input multi-output pattern forms a fundamental difference from the traditional backend service's "request-response" single output pattern.

 ## Evolution of Frontend Frameworks

-To cope with the **highly asynchronous, event-driven, multi-input multi-output** complex environment in frontend pages, frontend development has gradually evolved programming paradigms relying on various frameworks, among which the most representative is the `MVVM (Model-View-ViewModel)` framework.
+To cope with the **highly asynchronous, event-driven, multi-input multi-output** complex environment in frontend applications, the frontend development community has gradually evolved programming paradigms based on frameworks, among which the most representative is the `MVVM (Model-View-ViewModel)` architectural pattern.

 The core idea of this paradigm is: decoupling the display logic and state logic of pages, and making them automatically coordinate through **reactive binding**.